Big bounce and black bounce in quasi-topological gravity: Quasi-topological Gravities and Singularity Resolution

 where $a_n$ are coupling constants with dimensions of $[\text{length}]^{(2n-2)}$.
 The explicit expressions for $Z_{(2)} \sim Z_{(5)}$ are provided in Refs.~\cite{Bueno:2024eig,Bueno:2024zsx,Bueno:2025gjg}, and higher-order $\mathcal{Z}_{(n)}$ terms can be built via the recursion relation \cite{Bueno:2019ycr}

 The equations of motion for action (\ref{eq:action}) under the metric ansatz (\ref{eq:SSmetric}) can be obtained by taking the variation of the reduced action $S_{2d} = S|_{\text{SS}}$ with respect to $N(t,r)$ and $f(t,r)$.
 It is found that this reduced action $S_{2d}$ corresponds to a two-dimensional Horndeski tensor theory \cite{Horndeski:1974wa}, whose equations of motion are remarkably simple.
-One finally obtains the equations of motion for $N(t,r)$ and $f(t,r)$ as follows:
+Including a stress-energy tensor $T_{ab}$ in the action Eq.~\eqref{eq:action}, one finally obtains the equations of motion for $N(t,r)$ and $f(t,r)$ as follows:

 where